Mather House 302

-Prof. Giuffrida’s book Separating Sheep from Goats: Sherman E. Lee’s Collecting of Chinese Painting in Postwar America (University of California Press, forthcoming 2018) uses American curator and museum director Sherman E. Lee (1918–2008) as a lens through which to investigate the history of collecting and exhibiting Chinese art.
+Her first book Separating Sheep from Goats: Sherman E. Lee and Chinese Art Collecting in Postwar America (University of California Press, forthcoming July 2018) uses American curator and museum director Sherman E. Lee (1918–2008) as a lens through which to investigate the history of collecting and exhibiting Chinese art.
+Lee stands out as a key figure in the formation of art historical canons and public understanding of Asian art in the United States.
 Giuffrida’s study excavates an international society of collectors, dealers, curators, and scholars who comprised the art world of the 1930s through the 1980s.
-Her book evaluates contemporaneous transcultural efforts to collect and present Chinese art by multiple institutions, while also scrutinizing scholarly and museological discourses of the time, thereby contributing to the historiography of both Chinese art and American museums.
+Moreover, the book evaluates contemporaneous transcultural efforts to collect and present Chinese art by multiple institutions, while also scrutinizing scholarly and museological discourses of the time.
+She traces the circulation and display of Chinese art in general, and paintings in particular, to reveal the historical circumstances and major figures behind a new surge of collecting and exhibitions in postwar America.
 Giuffrida’s research into the postwar decades, when the United States blossomed as an international hub for Chinese painting, demonstrates that this critical, yet largely neglected, era is essential for understanding the history of Chinese art beyond its country of origin.